mozilla/glean/docs/user/debugging/ios.md

 #### Register custom URL scheme in `Info.plist`

 > **Note:** If your application already has a custom URL scheme implemented, there is no need to implement a second scheme, you can simply use that and skip to the next section about adding the convenience method.
-If the app doesn't have a custom URL scheme implemented, then you will need to perform the following instructions to register your app to recieve custom URLs.
+If the app doesn't have a custom URL scheme implemented, then you will need to perform the following instructions to register your app to receive custom URLs.

 Find and open the application's `Info.plist` and right click any blank area and select `Add Row` to create a new key.